On the Learnability of Watermarks for Language Models: Background and notation: watermarking

-Informally, a \decbased watermarking strategy uses a watermark key to modify the model's original next token distribution into a new distribution for generating watermarked text, which has a watermark signal embedded.
-The watermark detection algorithm looks for this signal using the same watermark key.
-Formally, we define a \decbased watermarking strategy to be a function
+We study autoregressive language models $\plm: \Vocab^\ast \to \Delta(\Vocab)$ that map from a prefix string~$x \in \Vocab^\ast$ to a next token distribution over the vocabulary $\Vocab$.
+Informally, a \decbased watermarking strategy~$\fw$ uses a watermark key $\xi$ to modify the model's original next token distribution $\plm(\cdot \mid x)$ into a new distribution for generating watermarked text, which has a watermark signal embedded.
+The watermark detection algorithm $\fd$ looks for this signal using the same watermark key $\xi$.